andybalze/magstripe-decoder/README.md

-# test-repo
+# Magstripe Decoder
-Used as a fail safe for git command testing
+Used to display magstripe date in a shell